Towards ab initio Realizations of Collins' Conjecture

 Notwithstanding the reasonable assertions against the use of the Collins conjecture,\cite{Cioslowski2024} the usefulness of information-theoretic correlation metrics in chemistry and physics should not be overlooked,\cite{Guevara2005,AlivertiPiuri2024,Esquivel2015,Huang2005,Ding2020,Martinez2023,Isobe2002,Amovilli2004,Sagar2008,Feng2025} nor should the corpus of previous numerical studies supporting Eq.~\ref{Collins}.\cite{Esquivel1996,Ramirez1997,Ramirez1998,Ziesche1999,Sagar2002} Motivated by the prospect of including static correlation within single-reference approximations, but looking to move beyond {\em ad hoc} approximations such as F-D smearing in molecular systems, we provide a more solid foundation for such entropy-inclusive approaches that is capable of describing asymmetrical ODMs ({\em e.g.} ODMs of LiH dissociation or at point-defects in solids).
 Herein, we present an {\em ab initio} approach for realizing Collins' conjecture in terms of renormalized wave function amplitudes and test our approach on the strong-correlation problem of bond breaking.

-We begin with the M{\o}ller-Plesset (MP) partitioning the electronic Hamiltonian $\mathcal{H}$:
+We begin with the M{\o}ller-Plesset (MP) partitioning of the electronic Hamiltonian $\mathcal{H}$:

-where $\mathcal{H}_0$ is the unperturbed Hamiltonian taken to be the sum of Fock operators $\mathcal{F}_i$ in the MO basis, $\mathcal{W}$ is the fluctuation potential, and the dimensionless parameter $\lambda$ is the coupling strength of $\mathcal{W}$.
+where $\mathcal{H}_0$ is the unperturbed Hamiltonian taken to be the sum of Fock operators, $\mathcal{W}$ is the fluctuation potential, and $\lambda$ is the usual dimensionless coupling-strength parameter.
 The lowest-order correlation correction to the HF energy occurs through matrix elements between the zeroth-order wavefunction and doubles substitutions generated with the cluster operator:

 where the set of $\{i,j,k,\ldots\}$ and $\{a,b,c,\ldots\}$ refer to occupied and virtual MO indices respectively.
 The corresponding energy and amplitude expressions are,

 and